 To help you be certain that the issue was addressed after repairing a particularly problematic window, we can perform a water test.
 With one of our technicians inside the house looking for signs of water, another technician will spray your bay window, flashing, brick, and the windows above with a hose.
 Think of it as a controlled rainstorm!

 This is rarely necessary, but it offers the absolute assurance that we corrected the weak point and that your bay window will no longer leak.

 Avoiding a Leaky Bay Window When Your Home Has Wood Or Vinyl Siding

 When the house is covered in wood or vinyl siding, it’s crucial to have step flashing and apron flashing tucked up behind the siding to create a totally effective seal against moisture intrusion.
-It’s also important to make sure that the apron flashing overlaps the step flashing and that the corners are sealed.
-One of the first steps we take whenever we are called to address a leaky bay window is to check for any damage to the step flashing or apron flashing.
+It’s also important to ensure that the apron flashing overlaps the step flashing and that the corners are sealed.
+When we are called to fix a leaky bay window, one of the first steps we take is to check for any damage to the step flashing or apron flashing.

-And, we also inspect the quality of installation to make sure that everything was done correctly.
+And, we also inspect the installation’s quality to see if everything was done correctly.

 Making Sure Your Bay Window Connects Perfectly with Brick Siding

 So, what do you do if you have brick siding, since that doesn’t overlap with your flashing as easily?

 The concept is much the same, only this time we create custom-bent counter flashing.
 Here is a quick look at the steps involved: